-Should provide options to plug-in the other software components to cover complex test scenarios.
+We need to provide options to plug-in the other software components to cover complex test scenarios.

-Insight into Implementation Requirements
+Insight Into Implementation Requirements

-Before taking a look at the specifics of implementation, let us first understand the high-level architectural components of Scriptless Automation Framework.
+Before taking a look at the specifics of implementation, let us first understand the high-level architectural components of the Scriptless Automation Framework.

 There are 3 primary components (of course, the components can be further split into the lower level, but that is not the purpose for now!) that we are going to see to get a big picture of the framework:

-All the test input actions are forwarded to the action handler to process the actions on the AUT (Application Under Test).
+All test input actions are forwarded to the action handler to process the actions on the AUT (Application Under Test).
 For developing this engine, it is important to choose the right programming knowledge and technology by considering the design goals mentioned above.

 Depending on the smart selection of technology, you will be able to meet most of your design goals thereby providing the best possible benefits to the consumers of the automation framework.

-#2) Test Input Interface: This is the front end component from the consumer's point of view and this is where you will provide all your test inputs such as test case steps, test conditions, test data, expected results etc.
+#2) Test Input Interface: This is the front end component from the consumer’s point of view and this is where you will provide all your test inputs such as test case steps, test conditions, test data, expected results, etc.